 Create a CD Spaceship

 The universe is a vast expanse filled with planets, stars, moons, and maybe even an alien or two!
 The possibility of another life form visiting Earth is something most every child has pondered, or at least seen on TV.
-Your child will delight in creating her very own flying saucer from an old CD, rubber ball, tin foil, and toothpicks.
-There is no telling where her imagination will go when given the opportunity to conceive of extraterrestrials in space!
+Your child will delight in creating her very own flying saucer from an old CD and a few other household items.
+There's no telling where her imagination will go when given the opportunity to conceive of extraterrestrials in space!
 Furthermore, this entertaining activity will promote greener attitudes in your child as she sees how toys can be created out of recycled goods.

 What You Need: